-As the clinical sites in which you are placed begin the process of re-opening, we know it is important for you to understand when and how you will return to on-site clinical work in your placement.
-Please read this information carefully as it contains important information regarding our process for approving you to return to clinical settings in the coming days and weeks.
+Updated 3/1/2021: As some of the clinical sites in which you are placed have already begun the process of re-opening (per guidelines issued from the Governor’s Office), we know it is important for you to understand when and how you will return to on-site clinical work in your placement.
+Please read this information carefully as it contains important information regarding our process for approving you to return to clinical settings in the coming weeks.
 Please note, this process applies to your placements in sites outside of the LC Community Counseling Center and Problem Gambling Services, which remain physically closed at this time.
 Information on when and how those reopen will come separately.

 Procedure for Returning to Placement Sites

 In developing this process for allowing students to return safely to clinical settings in this COVID-19 time, the college must operate within some external boundaries, which are important to note here.
 Our process must operate within the frameworks set forth by the Oregon Health Authority (OHA), which operates under the Oregon Governor’s Office.
 The OHA also provides guidance to our clinical partners about how to establish and maintain safety protocols in response to COVID-19.
 While this guidance, both to us as a college and to our clinical partners, shifts as conditions change, at this time we have been able to build our process based on three operating principles:

 - A clinical site must be approved by the placement office to welcome students back on site before you are allowed to return.
 The Placement Office will ask sites to verify that they are following all required safety protocols before we allow you to return.